allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 - The eventual benefits of OIT tend to outweigh any small short-term risk of flaring eczema.
 - If eczema is severe, discuss with your primary care physician about strategies to improve it.

+= Money saving tips

+*Q: can I freeze non-dairy milks?*
+Non-dairy milks are expensive and have a limited shelf-life.
+You can freeze them!
++ Pour liquid into an ice cube tray.
++ Once frozen, store cubes in a ziploc bag.
++ Thaw one cube at a time in the fridge to use for doses.
+Do not reuse the milk once thawed.